23b00t/esolang/README.md

 A gem for interpreting esoteric programming languages.

-Supported at the moment: Smallfuck, Boolfuck
+Supported at the moment: Smallfuck, Boolfuck, Paintfuck

 ## Installation